pjohalloran/gameframework/README.txt

 Installation:

+ - Mac OSX:
 On Mac OSX, it is necessary to install certain 3rd party libs in order to build and run the framework and its examples.

+Firstly, you will need to have macports installed.
+See http://www.macports.org/

+Go into src/build/macosx/ and run the script 3rdPartyInstall.sh at the command line.
+It will take a while to run.

+ - Windows:
 The windows build is currently broken due to my lack of a windows machine!